-Students who graduate with a Christian Counseling major are qualified to do personal religious counseling as part of their own ministries.
-Graduates are sometimes employed to do spiritual counseling within a church.
-They can be employed as a camp counselor or in certain social work positions.
-A graduate is well qualified to pursue a master’s degree in counseling, which is required to be eligible for state licensure.
-A master’s degree and a license are required to work as a counselor in many contexts.
+Career Opportunities Graduates who complete a Christian Counseling degree are qualified to do personal religious counseling as part of their own ministries.
+Graduates may be employed to do spiritual counseling in a church, employed as a camp counselor, or work in certain social service positions.
+A graduate is prepared to meet the entrance requirements of a graduate counseling program, which is required to be eligible for state licensure, both of which are required in many professional contexts.